nancy-vu/nancy-vu.github.io/_posts/2025-02-23-day-2-cleanup.md

 ---
 layout: post
-title: "Day 2: Massive Cleanup on Aisle 5!"
+title: Day 2: Massive Cleanup on Aisle 5!
 date: 2025-02-23
-summary: "On the second day of blog creation, I cleaned up the layout of my site and the organization of my files so it is much much more intuitive in my repository now.
+summary: On the second day of blog creation, I cleaned up the layout of my site and the organization of my files so it is much much more intuitive in my repository now.
 I feel like I have the foundation of my blog fully set up and also fixed the HTML and Markdown integration for other pages of my site besides the blog.
-I have fixed all my permalinks and created a new folder to host any of my repeated code (e.g. footers and headers across all pages) so I am not writing the same block in every layout or page."
+I have fixed all my permalinks and created a new folder to host any of my repeated code (e.g. footers and headers across all pages) so I am not writing the same block in every layout or page.
 categories: blog
 tags: project
 ---